jxnl/blog/docs/writing/posts/consulting.md

 !!! note "Confidence is the memory of success"

     Most of my training did not come from obtaining a PhD.
-Instead, it primarily stems from my 2 years worth of experience at 7 internships, Academia like NYU Epidemiology and Public Health all the way up to Facebook, And companies that worked on marketing and sales and machine learning throughout the way, building up to my 5-year tenure at Stitch Fix.
+Instead, it primarily stems from my 2 years worth of experience at 7 internships, from time spent in academia like NYU Epidemiology and Public Health all the way up to Facebook, and from companies that worked on marketing and sales and machine learning.
+All of this built up to my 5-year tenure at Stitch Fix.

     I've managed machine learning projects that have spanned at least two or three years.
 From collecting the data, to data labeling, to deployments of models, of monitoring those models, of active learning to improve those models.
 I worked on the data science teams to prioritize both the features and the model development.
 I work closely with VPs and PMs to plan and determine the roadmap.
 I've worked with the infrastructure teams to optimize system performance through caching and measured the revenue impact of these latency changes.